backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 id: kind:namespace/name
 ```

-For more information on naming of extension refer to the naming patterns documentation (TODO: Link)
+For more information on naming of extension refer to the [naming patterns documentation](./08-naming-patterns.md).

 ### Extension Creators in libraries